The Ovadia CP&P Office looks forward to assisting employers in recruiting students for part-time school year, summer and post-graduate positions.

 Online Job Posting Services – Symplicity for Employers:

 For employers seeking to fill summer, part-time, entry-level or lateral employment needs, the Ovadia CP&P Office encourages the use of job postings through the web-based job posting database, Symplicity.
 Posting job opportunities with the Ovadia CP&P Office Symplicity system is a free service.

 *The Ovadia CP&P Office maintains the job posting database as a service to students, alumni and employers, and does not validate or guarantee the accuracy of the information posted.
 The Ovadia CP&P Office does not endorse the opportunities posted or the people or organizations posting them.
 Applicants are encouraged to research employers and opportunities.*

-It is the policy of FIU Law that no citizen of the United States or any other person within the jurisdiction thereof shall, on the grounds of race, creed, color, gender, age, disability, sexual orientation, veteran’s status, or national origin be excluded from participation in or be denied the benefits of, or be subjected to discrimination under any program or activity of the University.
+It is the policy of FIU Law that no citizen of the United States or any other person within the jurisdiction thereof shall, on the grounds of race, religion, color, gender, gender identity, gender expression, age, disability, sexual orientation, veteran’s status, or national origin be excluded from participation in or be denied the benefits of, or be subjected to discrimination under any program or activity of the University.
 Employers who advertise positions through the Ovadia CP&P Office or participate in its recruitment programs must read the non-discrimination policy and undertake to observe it.